perxpective/Cybersecurity-Therapy/EHD/Practical/EHD Practical 11 - Wireless Security.md

 9. Management frames have the frame type 0 (set the filter to `wlan.fc.type==0x0`)
 10. Control frames have the frame type 1 (set the filter to `wlan.fc.type==0x1`)
 11. Data frames have the frame type 2 (set the filter to `wlan.fc.type==0x02`)

+## Exploring Frames of a Non-Broadcasting Access Point
+1. Use Airodump to view the list of wireless networks around
+2. When one of the BSSID of the non-broadcasting EHD Access Points are seen, stop Airodump and take note of the BSSID and its channel number
+3.